SQream/sqream_docs/operational_guides/hdfs_partitioned_foreign_tables.rst

    * - Scenario
      - Behavior
    * - No ``PARTITIONED BY`` clause
-     - Full table scan as before
+     - Performs a full table scan
    * - ``PARTITIONED BY``, no matching filter
-     - All partitions scanned
+     - Scans all available partitions
    * - ``PARTITIONED BY``, matching filter
-     - Only matching partitions read
+     - Only matching partitions are read
    * - Filter on non-existent partition
-     - Zero rows returned, no error
+     - Returns zero results without erroring

 Security
 ========